“This bow is suitable for archers with a draw length of x inches”.

 ATA Draw Length Vs Wingspan Draw Length

 What is the difference between the two draw lengths?
-Which one is your real draw length?
+Which one is your proper draw length?

 Nonetheless, trial-and-error is not always the best way to go about this whole draw length issue and you will need a number— especially if you are planning to buy a new bow.

-Most experts believe that your ATA draw length is the actual draw length.
-Their argument is that, most manufacturers use the ATA when assigning draw lengths to their bows.
+Most experts believe that your ATA draw length is the proper draw length.
+Their argument is that, most manufacturers use the ATA when determining the correct draw length of a bow.
 They say that you cannot rely on the wingspan method because it does not take into account the design of the riser.